 Beginning March 30, 2021.
 We are currently enrolling.

 Both parents and their child with CP must sign up for the study using our electronic iConsent app.
 Once each family gives their consent to join the study, saliva-based DNA sample collection kits will be sent to their home.

 Recent Research indicates that as many as one in four individuals may have a genetic cause for their cerebral palsy.
 Why does this matter?
 Well, because detection of a genetic cause will prompt a change in clinical care 28% of the time, allowing patients to avoid complications, reach for the best treatments first or even treat their CP in a new way.

-Principal Investigators: Paul Gross (Utah), Jacob Keane PhD (Utah), Michael Kruer MD (Phoenix)
+Principal Investigators: Paul Gross (CP Research Network), Michael Kruer MD (Phoenix), Steve Wisniewski PhD (Pittsburgh)